obfusk/map.sh/README.md

 #

-  The canonical path is the result of `readlink -f`: the absolute path with all symlinks followed.
+  The canonical path is the result of `Cwd::abs_path`: the absolute path with all symlinks followed.

 []: }}}1